Fisheries Diversification Study, Withernsea East Yorkshire (2018)

 Sourcing pot bait locally.
 Dr Wood will also seek to evaluate the potential for fishermen to catch pelagic fish locally, for use as bait for their traditional crustacean fishery.

-This project was financed by Ørsted as part of an agreed fisheries co-existence plan between the Westermost Rough offshore wind farm and local fishermen.
+This project was financed by Ørsted as an agreed donation which forms part of a co-existence plan between the Westermost Rough offshore wind farm and local fishermen.